terra-farm/terraform-github-org/README.md

 export ATLAS_TOKEN=<your TFE token here>
 ```

-As an organizaton admin, you should now be able to execute succesfully:
+As an organization admin, you should now be able to execute succesfully:

 ```
 terraform init